xinyi-li7/xinyidg/src/site/notes/Homepage.md

 > ![index.jpg](/img/user/img/index.jpg)

 I'm currently a fifth-year Ph.D. candidate at the [University of Utah](https://www.utah.edu/), I specialize in the analysis of floating point behaviors within high-performance systems.I have the fortune to be advised by [Prof. Ganesh Gopalakrishnan](https://www.cs.utah.edu/~ganesh/).

 Before this, I earned my Master's in Computer Science at [the University of Texas at Dallas](https://www.utdallas.edu/) under the guidance of [Prof. Kyle Fox](https://personal.utdallas.edu/~kyle.fox/).
+I studied on the computational geometric algorithm then and my master thesis is [Approximating the Geometric Edit Distance](https://arxiv.org/pdf/1910.00773.pdf).

 I hold a Bachelor of Science degree from the [Beijing University of Posts and Telecommunications](http://bupt.admissions.cn/) in the field of Internet of Science.

 My research passion lies in understanding numerical behaviors and ensuring numerical correctness, especially in high-performance accelerators like NVIDIA and AMD GPUs.
 I delve deep into topics such as Floating-point Error and Exception Analysis, High-Performance Computing Binary Instrumentation, Tensor Core Numerical Behavior and Systematic Reverse-Engineering of Numerical Behavior.